 Dr. Jeng Yen is the founder of Titanium Robotics.
 He started the team in 2003 and he has been with us ever since, dropping in to give advice and support to our team.
 Dr. Yen’s works at NASA’s Jet Propulsion Laboratory operating a Mars Rover.
 Because he has played such a huge role in our team’s history, he has been nominated for the Woodie Flowers award multiple times.

-Mr. Zachary Hurst works for Space Systems Loral in their robotics departement.
+Zachary Hurst works for Space Systems Loral in their robotics department.
 He has been heavily involved with FIRST in the past, mentoring Team 2823: the Automatons in Minnesota (he says hi, by the way).
 When he moved to California to work with SSL, he reached out to us, and since then, he has been helping us improve as engineers and as a team.
 Over the summer of 2017, Zach moved to Boulder, Colorado for a new job opportunity.
 The team misses his presence but is happy he has found his calling.

-Mr. Ethan Rooke is an alumni mentor from the Class of 2013.
-He currently is studying mathematics at UC Riverside.
+Ethan Rooke is an alumni mentor from the Class of 2013.
+He currently is studying mathematics at the University of Iowa.
 During his time at SMHS, he served as our Engineering VP and our head programmer.
 He drops by every now and then to impart the knowledge of programming and his words of wisdom to the members of Titanium Robotics.
 He proves his knowledge and wisdom by refusing to have an argument with Mr. Barton about which University of Iowa is the true pride of Iowa.
 Though he believes his university is superior.

-Mr. Justin Chow is an alumni mentor from the Class of 2013.
+Justin Chow is an alumni mentor from the Class of 2013.
 In his senior year, he served as the team’s President and head mechanic.
-He now attends UC San Diego where he studied mechanical engineering.
+He has now graduated from UC San Diego where he studied mechanical engineering.
 Since his graduation he has moved back home, to pasadena.
-He visits the team often to advise the mechanics in residents in their work.
+He visits the team often to advise the resident mechanics in their work.
 By the way, did I mention that he is also a professional arm wrestler?
 If anyone is hiring, please send business inquiries to email@example.com